sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread-chronicles/kitchenaid-to-the-rescue.md

     - Type of loaf created: box loaf, cob, baguette, etc.
     - Time in oven
     - Size of loaf
+    - Time of year
+    - Time of day

 # My White Bread Loaf